22 Tips I wish I’d known as a first year teacher

 10. Don’t pick at it

 A staple remover will save your fingers and fingernails!
 This handy dandy little plastic contraption will be your new best friend.
-Invest in more than one since those little guys can easily be misplaced or lost.
+Invest in more than one sense those little guys can easily be misplaced or lost.

 11. Remember to hang tough